 Ponytail palms (Beaucarnea recurvata) are distinctive plants that you are not likely to confuse with any other small trees in your garden.
 Slow growers, these palms have swollen trunk bases that taper.
-They are best known for the long, slender cascading leaves that are arranged in much the same way as a pony’s tail.
+They are best known for their long, slender cascading leaves that are arranged in the same way as a pony’s tail.

 Growing ponytail palm outdoors is possible in warmer climates and caring for ponytail palm outdoors is not difficult.
 Read on for more information about how to grow a ponytail palm outside.

 If you live in a very warm climate like that found in U.S. Department of Agriculture plant hardiness zones 9 through 11, growing ponytail palm outdoors is entirely feasible.
 They can grow to 30 feet (9 m.) tall, but rarely do as houseplants.
 Plant them as small, unusual specimen trees or else in containers on the patio.